 Marcu is also working to apply this technology to cancers other than those of the brain.
 She has teamed up with Gregory Farwell, a UC Davis associate professor of otolaryngology, who will use the device on patients with head and neck tumors.

-Since arriving at UC Davis two years ago, Marcu has been busy setting up her new lab and establishing collaborations like the one with Farwell.
 She enjoys hiking, fencing and skiing.
 Fencing, in particular, requires skills similar to those needed to take on cancer research.

 “You have to stay focused, predict your ‘enemy’ tactics, maintain balance, and develop strategies for winning,” she said.